Stavanger: Roads

 European route E39 goes through Stavanger via the Mastrafjord Tunnel and Byfjord Tunnel, then goes south to Sandnes.
-Fylkesvei 44 starts from Stavanger and ends in Kristiansand, via Sandnes and Flekkefjord.
+Fylkesvei 44 starts in Stavanger and ends in Kristiansand, via Sandnes and Flekkefjord.

 National road 509 runs between Tasta Borough through Tananger, Sola and Stavanger Airport, and Forus, ending at E39 near Jåtten.

 On 18 December 2012, the new engine traffic road Solasplitten opened as a new thoroughfare eastward, north of Forus and the European route E39.

 An undersea road tunnel connects Stavanger to Strand via the Ryfast tunnel link.
 (Ryfylke Tunnel and Hundvåg Tunnel).

 There is as of 2021 ongoing construction of Rogfast, an undersea road tunnel that will facilitate travel between Stavanger and Haugesund.

 Sea

 Located outside Stavanger, there is a port serving ferries to Hirtshals, Denmark.
 There have been advocates for the Smyril Line ferry between the Faroe Islands and Denmark to make a stop in Stavanger as the new port in Risavika allows this to be done while only adding one hour to the total sailing time.

 Local ferries go to Tau and Kvitsøy, while fast passenger boats go to many villages and islands between the main routes from Stavanger to Haugesund and Sauda.

 There are plans to re-establish the ferry link to Newcastle in the United Kingdom, which was suspended in 2008.